How to Start a Forex Broker Company: The 2026 Edition

 To understand the differences in depth, read our detailed post on A-book and B-book models.

-Step 3: Select Your Trading Platform and Technology Stack
+Step 3: Select Your Trading Platform

 MetaTrader 5 (MT5)